Ministry of Foreign Affairs of the Czech Republic

 Skip to menu

-Security Policy
+Security policy

-The Security Policy is based on a set of key national objectives and tools that safeguard the Czech Republic’s sovereignty, territorial integrity and preservation of all constituent elements of the democratic rule of law, functioning of democratic institutions, economic and social development of the state, protection of the lives, health and property of its citizens, protection of cultural assets, the environment and compliance with international security commitments.
+The basis of the security policy is a set of the state's key goals and instruments, which strive for securing state's sovereignty, territorial integrity and its political independence, democratic foundations, operationability of democratic institutions, economic and social development of the state, protection of health and life of its citizens, properties, cultural assets, environment and fulfillment of the international security commitments.

-• foreign policy
+• foreign policy;

-• internal security policy
+• internal security policy;

-Vital interests comprise the safeguarding of the Czech Republic’s sovereignty, territorial integrity and political independence, and the preservation of all constituent elements of the democratic rule of law, including the guaranteeing and protection of the fundamental human rights and freedoms of the population.
+Ensuring the sovereignty, territorial integrity and political independence of the Czech Republic and preserving all constituent elements of the democratic rule of law, including the protection and safeguards of fundamental human rights and freedoms for our people remains a vital interest.

 Countering Terrorism

-Czech Republic and NATO
+Czechia and NATO

-The Czech Republic remains a trusted and reliable ally in times when Europe is faced by major security challenges. more ►
+Czechia remains a trusted and reliable ally in times when Europe is faced by major security challenges. more ►

 Czech Republic and the EU Common Security and Defence Policy